khanhninhnguyen/PMLSeg/Examples.Rmd/Example1.md

 Validated change-points are inducated by a filled triangle at the bottom line.

-To further explore the sensitivity of segmentation results to signal and noise parameters:
+### 5. Further explore the sensitivity of segmentation results to signal and noise parameters

-Study the Impact of sample size on estimated parameters
+#### Impact of sample size on estimated parameters

 1.  run again with `n = 4000` and observe that: - the position of change-points is the same as with `n = 1000` - the `seg$Tmu$mean`